 Lastly, in case of a fire, your investment can go up in flames in just a matter of hours.
 And most insurance companies won’t cover damages resulting from negligence.

-A clogged grease trap may seem like a minor issue that you can afford to ignore, but it can actually cost you a lot in the long run.
+Clogged grease traps may seem like minor issues that you can afford to ignore, but they can actually cost you a lot in the long run.

 That’s why it’s always recommended to keep your grease traps clean and maintained at all times.

 What to do to Prevent Grease Trap Clogging